edgedb/edgedb/docs/internals/protocol/messages.rst

 Format:

-.. eql:struct:: edb.testbase.protocol.ClientHandshake
+.. eql:struct:: edb.protocol.ClientHandshake

-.. eql:struct:: edb.testbase.protocol.ConnectionParam
+.. eql:struct:: edb.protocol.ConnectionParam

-.. eql:struct:: edb.testbase.protocol.ProtocolExtension
+.. eql:struct:: edb.protocol.ProtocolExtension

 The ``ClientHandshake`` message is the first message sent by the client upon connecting to the server.
 It is the first phase of protocol negotiation,